Skip to Main Content

 When Is Email Best?

-Focusing on this segment, use email for:
+Focusing primarily on this segment for regular communications, use email for:

-At the end of the day, print or digital, marketing communications is all about the same end goal.
+At the end of the day, print or digital, nonprofit marketing communications is all about the same end goal.

-Neon CRM can be a great way to improve your direct mail and email marketing with its donor and membership management, analytics, and marketing communications software.
+So what did we learn?
+Direct mail for nonprofits should be followed up with a sequence of email marketing communication.
+Similarly, email should intuitively lead to actionable behaviors, set to be monitored through software that tracks conversion.
+Neon CRM is a tool for nonprofits to improve your direct mail and email marketing efforts with its donor and membership management, analytics, and marketing communications software.
 If you’d like to know more, join us for a group demo!
-These 30-minute sessions provide a broad overview of our platform’s capabilities and integrations, including our email builder, donation forms, customizable reports, and more!
+These 30-minute sessions provide a broad overview of the platform’s capabilities and integrations, including our email builder, donation forms, customizable reports, and more.

 Join the discussion in our Slack channel on connected fundraising